July 2, 2025

 Do you understand the nuances of an apartment lease?
 If not, it's time you open your brains to legal language.

-Are you able to plow through legalese?
-Do you know what rights a lease bestows upon you, and are you aware of the responsibilities that come with it?
+Are you able to read legalese?
+Do you know what rights a lease bestows upon you, and are you aware of the responsibilities that come with them?
 Do you know the consequences of moving out early?

 Some landlords are fair regarding security deposit issues, and others are not.
 Generally, normal encroachment, or a few nicks in the wall or a dirty carpet, should not be a reason to forfeit your security deposit.